 It is safe to say that there is a lot to see and something for everyone’s interest!

 There are a few things you notice that the Greeks seemed to have given more importance to throughout history.
 Such as; Philosophy (without a doubt), Sports & Athletes, the Arts (specifically Theatre), and the belief in Magic & the Afterlife.

 Some pieces to view at The National Archaeological Museum of the city of Athens:

 There is a large collection of Ivory artifacts dating 14th – 13th BC.

-Even though the artifacts are very small, notice the detailed worked done on the ivory, as that of the bovine head.
+Even though the artifacts are very small, notice the detailed work done on the ivory, like that of the bovine head.

 Bronze portrait head of a boxer 330 – 320 BC.

 Bronze portrait of philosopher with glass paste eyes, about 240 BC.

 Statue from Pentelic marble